 Schooling for paramedic is fast paced and alot hours in and out of the class room.
 Thats independent studying and clinicals.
 I slept many nights at my office desk face down in a textbook.

-If you do not have the support of your significant other it will be hell.
-I repeat IF YOU DO NOT HAVE THE SUPPORT OF YOUR SIGNIFICANT OTHER IT WILL BE HELL!
+If you do not have the support of your significant other it will be really bad.
 Legit its just as hard on them as it is you.

 You will be missing a lot of time together and that includes kids if you got them.
 So make sure you have that conversation and lay everything out on the table.

 If you don’t have a Partner, then this is the time to go to Medic School!